Winnie Mandela: Early life and education

 Bizana, Pondoland, in what is now the Eastern Cape province.
 She was the fifth of nine children, seven sisters and a brother.
 Her parents, Columbus and Gertrude, who had a white father and Xhosa mother, were both teachers.
 Columbus was a history teacher and a headmaster, and Gertrude was a domestic science teacher.
-Gertrude died when Winnie was nine years old, resulting in the break-up of her family when the siblings were sent to live with different relatives.
 Madikizela-Mandela went on to become the head girl at her high school in Bizana.

 Upon leaving school, she went to Johannesburg to study social work at the Jan Hofmeyr School of Social Work.
 She earned a degree in social work in 1956, and decades later earned a bachelor's degree in international relations from the University of the Witwatersrand.

 She held a number of jobs in various parts of what was then the Bantustan of Transkei; including with the Transkei government, living at various points of time at Bizana, Shawbury and Johannesburg.
 Her first job was as a social worker at Baragwanath Hospital in Soweto.

 Marriage to Nelson Mandela

 Madikizela met lawyer and anti-apartheid activist Nelson Mandela in 1957, when he was still married to Evelyn Mase.
 She was 22 years old and standing at a bus stop in Soweto when Mandela first saw her and charmed her, securing a lunch date the following week.
-The couple married in 1958 and had two daughters, Zenani (born 1958) and Zindziswa (born 1960).
-Mandela was arrested and jailed in 1963, and was not released until 1990.
+The couple married in 1958 and had two daughters, Zenani (born 1959) and Zindziswa (born 1960).
+Mandela was arrested and jailed in 1963 and was not released until 1990.

 The couple separated in 1992.
 They finalised their divorce in March 1996 with an unspecified out-of-court settlement.
 During the divorce hearing, Nelson Mandela rejected Madikizela-Mandela's assertion that arbitration could salvage the marriage, and cited her infidelity as a cause of the divorce, saying "...
 I am determined to get rid of the marriage".
 Her attempt to obtain a settlement up to US $5million (R70 million) – half of what she claimed her ex-husband was worth – was dismissed when she failed to appear in court for a settlement hearing.

 When asked in a 1994 interview about the possibility of reconciliation, she said: "I am not fighting to be the country's First Lady.
 In fact, I am not the sort of person to carry beautiful flowers and be an ornament to everyone."

 Madikizela-Mandela was involved in a lawsuit at the time of her death, claiming that she was entitled to Mandela's homestead in Qunu, through customary law, despite her divorce from Nelson Mandela in 1996.
 Her case was dismissed by the Mthatha High Court in 2016, and she was reportedly preparing to appeal to the Constitutional Court at the time of her death, after failing at the Supreme Court of Appeal in January 2018.